eco-by-different/low-bitrate-encoding/docs/case-study-100mb.md

 ### 5. Resize and Timing
 - Crop applied
 - Resized to 576x320 (Spline36)
-- Frame rate adjusted using AssumeFPS (23.976 → 25)
+- Frame rate reinterpreted using AssumeFPS (23.976 → 25, no frame interpolation)

 ---